 Tier 5 consists of two main categories under the Points Based System: the Youth Mobility Scheme (YMS) and the Tier 5 (Temporary Workers) which consists of five sub-categories, set out below:

-The visitor visa is the most popular single route for individuals coming to the UK for tourism, to visit family or for business or other special purpose visits.
+The visitor visa is the most popular single route for individuals coming to the UK for tourism, family visit or for business or under categories noted below.

 Reasons why you may wish to visit the UK

 There are numerous reasons why an individual may wish to come to the UK for a short period.
 In addition to visiting family, sightseeing or visiting on business, people may wish to visit the UK to get married or undertake a civil partnership ceremony, arrange plans for studying in the UK, undertake a short course, attend important events, visit the UK as a representative of a company or conduct research or sit a test/exam in the UK.